Azure/Azure-Sentinel/Solutions/SpyCloud Enterprise Protection/Playbooks/SpyCloud-Get-Password-Breach-Data-Playbook/readme.md

 <a name="overview">

 ## Overview
-The SpyCloud Enterprise API provides breach data for the provided password.
+The SpyCloud Enterprise Protection API provides breach data for the provided password.

 When this playbook gets triggered, it performs the following actions:
 - It takes the password input provided in the "Provide Password to Search" variable of the logic app and gets all the breach data from SpyCloud Enterprise for that password, and the response will be added in a tabular format that can be used for further investigation.